-NIST/FISMA information security guidance is generally outstanding and more prescriptive than most other forms of guidance.
+NIST/FISMA guidance is generally more prescriptive than most other forms of information security guidance.
 However, there are limits to any standard’s ability to be prescriptive.
-These limits generally relate to differing technological architectures, the evolution of technology/assessment tools, and differing risk levels (which mandate different levels of testing).

-So during my initial call with the client, we agreed that a NIST penetration test is a test aligned with good practice where the coverage (e.g., application, network, exploit types, social engineering, and physical security) and extent/rigor is aligned with the risk profile of the solution being assessed.
-The challenge with this approach is that the test was being requested by a third party and we wanted to make sure that the testing was going to meet their requirements before actually conducting the test.
+During my initial call with the client, we agreed that a NIST penetration test is a test aligned with good practice where the coverage (e.g., application, network, exploit types, social engineering, and physical security) and extent/rigor is aligned with the risk profile of the solution being assessed.
+The challenge with this approach is the test was being requested by a third party and we wanted to make sure the testing was going to meet their requirements before actually conducting the test.

 There are two approaches to this chicken-and-egg scenario: 1) Request clarification from the client on their expectation; or 2) Get the client’s blessing on the scope you intend to execute.
 While there is no right/wrong approach, over the years we have found that in most instances the former ends up with a smaller scope of work.

 At the end of the day, this particular client was happy with a relatively straightforward network and application penetration test that did not include physical security testing or social engineering.
 This was the best fit with the risk profile of the system being tested—and also a good-practice application of NIST guidance to penetration testing.